Writing for Children and for Young Adults

 If you want to write the next best-selling children’s books or just want to create stories for your own kids, this workshop is for you.
 Learn how to write stories kids and young adults will love and find out what you need to know to sell your book.
 Be sure to bring all your questions – we'll have lots of time for interaction.

-Special option: You may, but don't have to, bring 3 copies of the opening couple pages (first 500 words) of your children’s book or young adult novel (or up to 750 words if that gets you to the end of your picture book or to the end of your first chapter.)
-If you’re not currently working on a children’s story, don’t worry, we’ll get you started on the spot!
+Special option: Participants are invited to submit the opening couple pages (first 500 words) of your children’s book or young adult novel (or up to 1,000 words if that gets you to the end of your picture book or to the end of your first chapter).
+Email your pages to me prior to our workshop.
+We want to do some peer critiquing for everyone, and Anne and I will publicly critique half a dozen submissions so everyone can see what works, what doesn’t, and how to improve your story-telling.
+If you’re not currently working on a children’s story, don’t worry, we’ll get you started! ~Brian

 Guest speaker Anne Shone is the Executive Editor at Scholastic Canada, where she acquires books for publication.
 Scholastic Canada does not usually accept un-agented manuscripts, unless you’ve heard Anne speak at a workshop, so for anyone considering submitting to Scholastic, this workshop is a great opportunity.

-Anne has worked in book publishing for over twenty years, concentrating on children’s books for the last fifteen.
-In that time, she has worked with many of Canada’s top children’s book authors and illustrators.
+Anne has worked in book publishing for over twenty-five years, concentrating on children’s books for the last twenty.
+In that time, she has worked with many of the top children’s book authors and illustrators in this country.

-Recent highlights include: picture books (Friends for Real by Ted Staunton, illustrated by Ruth Ohi; Can You Imagine? by Wallace Edwards; and Nibi’s Water Song by Sunshine Tenascoc , illustrated by Chief Lady Bird); novels (My Best Friend and Other Illusions by Suri Rosen; Waiting Under Water by Riel Nason; and the Almost Epic Squad series); nonfiction (Keep Up, Katmai by Barrett Hedges and Pili Palm-Leis; and It Seemed Like a Good Idea…. by Ted Staunton and Will Staunton), to name just a few.
+Recent highlights include: picture books (Oliver Bounces Back by Alison Hughes, illustrated by Charlene Chua; Choose Kindness by Ruth Ohi; and Nibi’s Water Song by Sunshine Tenasco, illustrated by Chief Lady Bird); graphic novels (The Good Fight, by Ted Staunton, illustrated by Josh Rosen); novels (Like a Duck by Deborah Kerbel; Waiting Under Water by Riel Nason; and the Almost Epic Squad series); nonfiction (Keep Up, Katmai by Barrett Hedges and Pili Palm-Leis; and It Seemed Like a Good Idea…. by Ted Staunton and Will Staunton)—with lots of exciting new things in development.

 Workshop leader Brian Henry has been a book editor, author, and creative writing instructor for more than 25 years.
 He publishes Quick Brown Fox, Canada’s most popular blog for writers and is the author of a children’s version of Dr. Jekyll and Mr. Hyde (Tribute Publishing Inc).
 But his proudest boast is that he’s has helped many of his students get published.